phonglam3103/phonglam3103.github.io/_pages/home.md

 ---

 ### About me
-Phong Lam is a pharmacist interested in computer-aided drug design using in-silico approaches including molecular docking, and molecular dynamics simulations.
-Additionally, he is also interested in the use of machine learning and deep learning techniques, together with conventional techniques to further advance the drug discovery process.
-In his undergraduate study, he was involved in several drug discovery projects, which have been transformed into publications.
+I am a Master's student in Pharmaceutical Modeling at [Uppsala University, Sweden](https://uu.se) (ranked 28 in Pharmacy & Pharmacology according to QS Ranking 2024).
+My research interests involve the use of computational methods (molecular docking, dynamics simulation, and machine learning) to advance the drug discovery process.
+In Fall 2024, I will be doing my thesis project related to G-protein coupled receptors (GPCR) under the supervision of Professor Jens Carlsson ([https://www.carlssonlab.org/](https://www.carlssonlab.org/)) at the Department of Cell and Molecular Biology, Uppsala University.

-Currently, he is pursuing a Master's degree in Pharmaceutical modeling at Uppsala University, Sweden, where he is expected to graduate in June 2025.
-He will be conducting his thesis project related to G-protein coupled receptors (GPCR) under the supervision of Professor Jens Carlsson ([https://www.carlssonlab.org/](https://www.carlssonlab.org/)) at the Department of Cell and Molecular Biology, Uppsala University.
+I obtained my pharmacist degree in 2022 from [University of Medicine and Pharmacy at Ho Chi Minh City, Vietnam] (https://ump.edu.vn), achieving a rank of 2/368 at the end of the program.
+During my undergraduate program, I conducted my thesis under the supervision of [Prof. Khac-Minh Thai](https://scholar.google.com/citations?hl=en&user=UnKYFLoAAAAJ) and [Dr. Tan Thanh Mai](scholar.google.com/citations?user=E1atHc8AAAAJ&hl=en), in which I employed different molecular modeling methods (docking, molecular dynamics simulation, and binding free energy estimation) to find potential inhibitors for the protein-protein interaction of IL-33/ST2.
+Additionally, I also adapted and employed an in-vitro method to evaluate the binding properties of most putative hits using the fluorescent quenching principles.
+The findings from the thesis could pave the way for further development toward IL-33 inhibition using small molecules.
+After graduation, I continued to work as a graduate research assistant and have involved in several CADD projects.
+For more information, see my [Publications] ({{ site.url }}{{ site.baseurl }}/publications).

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->